yahiae6643/github-tutorial/directions.md

     a. `README.md` is where you will find a template to use as a starting point for your tutorial.
 This is where you'll do your work.
     b. `directions.md` is where you will find these directions.
 3. As you edit, make a commit every once in a while.
 Don't forget to push!
-4. When you are finished, submit the link to your remote repository (see class website).
+4. When you are finished, submit your remote repository URL (see class website).

 ## _Topics_